janosgyerik/writing-markdown-well/README.md

 -----------

 The spec allows indenting with a single tab or 4 spaces.
 Indent with 4 spaces.
+For the usual reason: it will look the same everywhere.

-These are equivalent ways to format code blocks:
+Here's one way to format code blocks:

     View status with:

         git status -sb

+Here's an equivalent way to format code blocks:

     View status with:
     ```